 b) Access Account(s) to pay most bills through the Bill Pay Service.

 To report a lost or compromised Online Banking password, please call the number listed at the end of this Agreement.

 Customer may authorize a merchant or other payee to make a one-time electronic payment from Customer’s checking Account using information from Customer’s check to:

 b) Pay bills

 1. LIMITATION ON FREQUENCY OF TRANSFERS.

-Customer may make only ten (10) cash withdrawals from ATMs each day.
-Customer can use the Bill Payment Service to pay unlimited bills each day.
-Customer can make ten (10) point-of-sale transactions each day, provided Customer has the funds available in Customer’s Account.
+Provided Customer has the funds available in Customer’s Account: (a) Customer may make only ten (10) cash withdrawals from ATMs each day; (b) Customer can use the Bill Payment Service to pay an unlimited number of bills each day; (c) Customer can make ten (10) point-of-sale transactions each day.

 Customer may withdraw up to $510 from ATMs each day.
 Customer may buy up to $5,000 worth of goods or services each day Customer uses the Card for signature based transactions.
 Withdrawals and point of sale transactions using a Card and PIN have a combined total limit of $2,510 per day, provided Customer has the funds available in Customer’s Account.

-No minimum balance in any checking, money market or savings Account is required to use Bank’s automated teller machines, bill-payment service, or point of sale transfer service without charge.
+No minimum balance in any checking, money market or savings Account is required to use Bank’s ATMs, bill-payment service, or point of sale transfer service without charge.